By Andrea P., Auxiliar de Conversación in Madrid 18/19.

 Where?
 Casa Julio – Calle de la Madera, 37 (metro Tribunal or metro Noviciado)

 9. Bocadillo de Calamares

 The Spanish love their bocadillos, or sandwiches.
 Once again, Spain has found a way to take something as simple as a sandwich and make it extra delicious.
-Typically filled with serrano ham or tortilla, one of the best kind of bocadillos is packed with fried calamari.
+Although they are typically filled with serrano ham or tortilla, you can also find bocadillos with fried calamari.
 You can find these sandwiches all over Madrid.
 They’re great after a late night or even as a snack with a cold beer.
 Enjoy one of these little marvels at Bar Postas after a busy day of shopping around Sol.